Honors & Awards

 Academically, Hooper ranked in the top 10 percent of her high school class with a weighted GPA of better than 4.7.
 She was a three-time academic all-state selection in both basketball and volleyball.
 She was a member of the National Honor Society and volunteered on behalf of a canned food drive, breast cancer awareness outreach, an elementary after-school program and the Special Olympics.

+Jordan is the daughter of Brian and Jodene Hooper, and has one brother, Kyle.
+Jordan was born in Alliance on Feb.
+20, 1992.
 Hooper chose Nebraska over Kansas, Kansas State, Wyoming, Colorado State and Stanford.

 Hooper's Career Statistics